gblair/webpack-php-manifest/README.md

 ## PHP Manifest from Webpack

+__NOTE__: This repository is no longer maintained.
+The mantle has been taken up by the excellent folks at Cast Iron Coding.
+Please find the [up-to-date version of this project there](https://github.com/castiron/webpack-php-manifest).

 _Please note this module depends on webpack 2+._

 This webpack plugin will create a PHP file in your `output.path` directory with a PHP class in it having two static